OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 #### **5.2 Walkthrough: Program the FPGA via JTAG**

-This walkthrough describes the steps to program the Agilex FPGA on the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) with a `SOF` image via JTAG.
+This walkthrough describes the steps to program the Agilex FPGA on the Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile) with a `SOF` image via JTAG.

 Pre-Requisites:

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (F-Series Development Kit (2xF-Tile))](https://ofs.github.io/ofs-2024.2-1/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile/) for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex™ 7 PCIe Attach FPGAs (F-Series Development Kit (2xF-Tile))](https://ofs.github.io/ofs-2024.3-1/hw/ftile_devkit/user_guides/ug_qs_ofs_ftile/ug_qs_ofs_ftile/) for instructions on setting up a deployment environment.

 * This walkthrough requires a `SOF` image which will be programmed to the Agilex FPGA.
-Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2024.2-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for generating a `SOF` image.
+Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2024.3-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for generating a `SOF` image.

 * This walkthrough requires a JTAG connection to the fseries-dk.
-Refer to the [Set up JTAG](https://ofs.github.io/ofs-2024.2-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#51-walkthrough-set-up-jtag) section for step-by-step instructions.
+Refer to the [Set up JTAG](https://ofs.github.io/ofs-2024.3-1/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#51-walkthrough-set-up-jtag) section for step-by-step instructions.

-* This walkthrough requires Quartus Prime Programmer & Tools running on the machine where the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile) is connected via JTAG.
+* This walkthrough requires Quartus Prime Programmer & Tools running on the machine where the Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile) is connected via JTAG.
 The Quartus programmer version must be the same as the version of Quartus used to build the design.

 Steps: